golang/tools/internal/mcp/design/design.md

 ### Logging

-Servers have access to a `slog.Logger` that writes to the client.
+ServerSessions have access to a `slog.Logger` that writes to the client.
 A call to a log method like `Info`is translated to a `LoggingMessageNotification` as
 follows: